osmandapp/web/main/docs/versions/future-android.md

 _Configure map → Routes → [Hiking trails difficulty grade](../user/map/routes#hiking-trails-difficulty-grade): SAC or CAI_

-## Change of graph toggle
+## Custom Graph Display for GPX Tracks

-Changed [graph toggle](../user/plugins/trip-recording#overview-screen) (Recording track) to give the ability to select any available options for displaying on the graph.
+We have enhanced the [graph toggle](https://osmand.net/docs/user/plugins/trip-recording#overview-screen) for recorded tracks, allowing you to select specific data types, such as heart rate or other available options, and display them directly on the graph.
+This update lets you select any available data on the Trip recording screen, making it easier to view critical information during or after your trip, improving your overall analysis of recorded GPX data.

 ![Graph](../../blog/2024-09-13-android-4-9/img/rectrack_graph_1.png) ![Graph](../../blog/2024-09-13-android-4-9/img/rectrack_graph.png)